Quick start

 When should I use the Recipe Scaler?

 Use it when your task matches one of these common needs: Resize a recipe from 4 servings to 10 servings.
 Make a half batch when you do not need the full recipe.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Recipe Scaler doing with my inputs?

-In plain language: The scaler divides desired servings by original servings to get a scale factor, then multiplies the ingredient amount by that factor.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Scale factor = desired servings / original servings.
+Scaled amount = original ingredient amount x scale factor.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What do the main Recipe Scaler inputs mean?

-Original servings: How many servings the recipe normally makes.
+Ingredient: The ingredient line you are scaling, such as flour, sugar, eggs, butter, sauce, or oats.
+Original servings: How many servings the recipe normally makes before scaling.
 Desired servings: How many servings you want to make now.
-Original amount: The amount from one ingredient line in the recipe.
+Original amount: The numeric amount from one ingredient line in the recipe.
+Unit: The recipe unit to keep with the answer, such as cups, grams, tablespoons, ounces, eggs, or packets.

 How should I read the Recipe Scaler answer?